Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 The code for this step is contained in the third, fourth and fifth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.

-It is a bar chart showing how the images look like.
+Random images with labels.
 ![alt text][image1]

+20 km/h sign in several images
 ![alt text][image2]

 ###Design and Test a Model Architecture